BlockchainCommons/QRCodeGenerator/README.md

 ## Why Another QR Code Generator?

-The QR code standard provides for QR codes to be composed of a heterogenous sequence of "segments," each of which is optimized for encoding different sorts of data, and each of which requires a different number of bits per character to encode.
+The QR code standard provides for QR codes to be composed of a heterogenous sequence of "segments," each of which is optimized for encoding different sorts of data, and each requiring a different number of bits per character to encode.
 Therefore, choosing which segment type (or series of segment types) to use for efficient encoding is important.

 | Segment Type | Bits Per Character | Character Set |
 | :---  | :---  | :--- |